usaid-cs/yesterday-i-learned/random.md

 1. "If you are more fortunate than others, build a longer table, not a taller fence." - Canadian Memorial Centre for Peace
 1. Draw a line between Sabalo and Mayarí.
 Northern Cuba is mostly white.
 Southern Cuba is mostly black.
 1. [Minimax](https://en.wikipedia.org/wiki/Minimax) is Minimizing Maximum Loss.
 Maximin is Maximizing Minimum Gain.
 For some reason, "[do NOT try to minimax this game](https://www.reddit.com/r/outside/comments/7c50r2/do_not_try_to_minimax_this_game/)" means "don't spend your life working".
 How is working minimaxing?
+1. On [Minimaxing/maximining](http://people.maths.ox.ac.uk/griffit4/Math_Alive/3/game_theory3.pdf): "Rule of thumb: If you know your opponent is playing a mixed strategy and will continue to play it, you should use a strategy that maximizes your expected payoff (i.e. maximin)."
 1. [Gerontology](https://en.m.wikipedia.org/wiki/Aging-associated_diseases) is the study of ageing.
 Biological, psychological, social, environmental impacts of ageing.
 1. [Keep a blog](https://routley.io/tech/2017/11/23/logbook.html), says this man.
 1. On Facebook's "upload a clear photo of you" CAPTCHA: ["I used to think richard stallman was just a paranoid lunatic...
 Well, the more time goes by, the more i think he was just 100% right,"](https://news.ycombinator.com/item?id=15810680) said bsaul.
 [Just use one of the faces created by the AI](https://petapixel.com/2017/11/07/ai-creates-photo-realistic-faces-people-dont-exist/), said someone else.